Latex products; Latex allergy; Latex sensitivity

 If you have a latex allergy, your skin or mucous membranes (eyes, mouth, nose, or other moist areas), or blood react when latex touches them.
 A severe latex allergy can affect breathing and cause other serious problems.

 Latex is made from the sap of rubber trees.
 It is very strong and stretchy.
-Because of this, it is used in a lot of common household items and toys.
+So it is used in a lot of common household items and toys.

 Latex allergy is diagnosed by how you have reacted to latex in the past.
 If you developed a rash or other symptoms after contact with latex, you may be allergic to latex.
-Your health care provider can use allergy skin testing to see if you have a latex allergy.
+Your doctor can use allergy skin testing to see if you have a latex allergy.

-A blood test can also be done.
-This may help your doctor tell whether you are allergic to latex.
+A blood test can also be done to help your doctor tell whether you are allergic to latex.

 Carry a pair of vinyl or other non-latex gloves with you and have more at home.
 Wear them when you handle items that:

 If a severe allergic reaction occurs, call 9-1-1 right away.
-Some of these symptoms are:
+These symptoms include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.